Five tips for keeping your New Year’s health resolutions

 Steven Covey, author of The Seven Habits of Highly Successful People, would tell you to “begin with the end in mind,” meaning you have to know where you want to end before you even get started.
 One of the best ways to do this is to sit down and write out daily, weekly and monthly targets that you can physically achieve on your way to your overall goal.
 What do you want to accomplish the first month?
 Write it down.
 Where do you see yourself in six months?
 Make that a mini goal.
 When you give yourself a set of smaller steps, your overall goal doesn’t seem as overwhelming or far-fetched.

 Hearing health: While you’re at it, make a financial plan for your hearing health, too.
 Untreated hearing loss can cause a variety of other health problems, including dementia, social isolation, anxiety and depression.
-This five-step plan will help ensure financial reasons don’t get in the way of addressing your hearing loss.

 Tip #3: Expect set backs